Jill Hennessy (politician)

-Jill Hennessy (born 17 March 1972) is a former Australian politician.
-She has been a Labor Party member of the Victorian Legislative Assembly between February 2010 and November 2022, representing the seat of Altona.
+Jill Hennessy (born 17 March 1972) is an Australian former politician.
+She was a Labor Party member of the Victorian Legislative Assembly between February 2010 and November 2022, representing the seat of Altona.
 She was Minister for Health in the Andrews Ministry from December 2014 to November 2018, and was Attorney-General from November 2018 to December 2020, the second female Attorney-General in Victoria's history.

 Early life

 Hennessy was educated at Avila College, Mount Waverley, and then Monash University where she graduated with a Bachelor of Arts and Bachelor of Laws.
 She also holds a Master of Laws degree from the University of Melbourne.
 Prior to entering the Legislative Assembly of Victoria, Hennessy practised as a solicitor specialising in personal injury and employment law, and was a senior advisor to former Victorian premier Steve Bracks.

 In 2016, she was awarded the Thornett Award for Promotion of Reason by the Australian Skeptics for "courageously facing down those who misrepresent and mislead the public in their promotion of dodgy medical claims and practices".

 Hennessy is a member of Labor's left faction.